Mental Health Crisis Services

 - Michigan 2-1-1 is a free service connecting you with public health and human services in your area.
 Dial 211 or visit their website to find local care homes or emergency departments near you.

-- If you're unsure who to call, reach out to the National Suicide Prevention Lifeline at 988 anytime for confidential support.
+- If you don't know who to call, contact the National Suicide Prevention Lifeline at 988.
+They offer confidential support anytime.

 Help in these counties ensures no one faces a crisis alone.
 Take action now by contacting one of these trusted resources!